Anomaly (physics): Witten anomaly and Wang–Wen–Witten anomaly

-In SU(2) gauge theory in 4 dimensional Minkowski space, a gauge transformation corresponds to a choice of an element of the special unitary group SU(2) at each point in spacetime.
+In SU(2) gauge theory in 4-dimensional Minkowski space, a gauge transformation corresponds to a choice of an element of the special unitary group SU(2) at each point in spacetime.
 The group of such gauge transformations is connected.

 However, if we are only interested in the subgroup of gauge transformations that vanish at infinity, we may consider the 3-sphere at infinity to be a single point, as the gauge transformations vanish there anyway.
 If the 3-sphere at infinity is identified with a point, our Minkowski space is identified with the 4-sphere.
 Thus we see that the group of gauge transformations vanishing at infinity in Minkowski 4-space is isomorphic to the group of all gauge transformations on the 4-sphere.

-This is the group which consists of a continuous choice of a gauge transformation in SU(2) for each point on the 4-sphere.
+This is the group that consists of a continuous choice of a gauge transformation in SU(2) for each point on the 4-sphere.
 In other words, the gauge symmetries are in one-to-one correspondence with maps from the 4-sphere to the 3-sphere, which is the group manifold of SU(2).
-The space of such maps is not connected, instead the connected components are classified by the fourth homotopy group of the 3-sphere which is the cyclic group of order two.
+The space of such maps is not connected, instead the connected components are classified by the fourth homotopy group of the 3-sphere, which is the cyclic group of order two.
 In particular, there are two connected components.
 One contains the identity and is called the identity component, the other is called the disconnected component.

 When a theory contains an odd number of flavors of chiral fermions, the actions of gauge symmetries in the identity component and the disconnected component of the gauge group on a physical state differ by a sign.
 Thus when one sums over all physical configurations in the path integral, one finds that contributions come in pairs with opposite signs.
 As a result, all path integrals vanish and a theory does not exist.